Plethora777/mcpe_viz/README.md

 This will produce a bunch of image files and "out1.html".
 Open "out1.html" in your browser.

-## win32 and win64 builds

-I used mingw to build win32 and win64 executables.
-You can find the exe and required dll's in mcpe_viz.win32.zip and mcpe_viz.win64.zip.
-To try it out on windows, download either of the zip files, unzip it and run the exe.

 ## Web App

 You can create a browser-based viewer for your world files.
 It will allow you to pan, zoom and switch between the different images.
 It's pretty spiffy!